omniosi/maxwidth/README.md

 # maxwidth
-A thought experiment to achieve responsive design on larger screens with max content widths.
+A thought experiment to achieve responsive design on larger screens with max content widths - without adding additional divs.